GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

     Maven group ID and artifact ID, only one jar can be pulled in.
 Users are forced to change their code between versions.
 It is strictly better to also rename the Maven ID, so that the major versions can be used side by side.
+    Alternatively, if the old Java package and new Java package are bundled together in the same Maven artifact, then both can be used side by side (same as case 4 below).
+The slight drawback is that the user's class space is polluted with both versions, whether both are used or not.
   - **Rename Maven ID (case 4)**: The two major versions can be used side by side, allowing users to incrementally transition from the old to the new version, or even use them side by side indefinitely if